galaxyproject/training-material/topics/de-novo-assembly/tutorials/genome-close-reopen/tutorial.md

 ![](../../images/genome-close-reopen-screenshots/14_genome_no_corrections.png)

 > * Use the Sanger sequencing results to fix the contig end sequences.
 You may need to change bases, trim redundant bases, or add missing bases to your contig sequence.
-Note that you should sequence the closure PCR product from both ends (using both the forward and reverse primers as sequencing primers), to make sure high-quality sequences are long enough to support the verification of contig ends.
-You can make correction to the contig sequence in the text file directly, or you can do it in Galaxy.
+Note that you should sequence the closure PCR product from both ends (using both the forward and reverse primers as sequencing primers), to make sure high-quality sequences are long enough to support the verification of contig ends. **You can make correction to the contig sequence in the text file directly, or you can do it in Galaxy.**.
+See below for how to trimm redunant bases from a contig and how to re-name a contig.
 >    > * After correction, an error-free contig sequence can be generated and be re-named as *Closed_phagename*, to indicate this is the complete genome sequence of that phage.

 ## Trimming/Renaming Genome Contigs in Galaxy